warlikeprince/fivem-ddos-protection-suite/README.md

-# fivem-ddos-protection-suite
+# FiveM DDoS Protection Suite

-Production-grade DDoS observation and alerting system for FiveM servers with player-aware detection and Discord notifications.
+Observation & alerting system for FiveM servers.
+This tool detects suspicious UDP traffic and alerts admins via Discord.
+It does NOT directly block traffic.

+See docs/ for tuning and architecture.